All Episodes

 Is there a military strategy?

-The answer he says is none of the above.
+The answer, he says, is none of the above.

-Now, in these remarks, after a meeting with the National Security Council today, he repeated his content contention that identifying the Syrian-based terror group as Islamic will only serve as a propaganda tool.
+Now, in these remarks, after a meeting with the National Security Council today, he repeated his contention that identifying the Syrian-based terror group as Islamic will only serve as a propaganda tool.

 Hillary Clinton was a part of that deal.